-A first-of-its kind global integrated ecosystem-economy modeling exercise illustrates the potential "winwin" effect of nature-smart policies both on the global economy and biodiversity between now and 2030.196 Combinations of policies, such as decoupling subsidies to farmers, global and local forest carbon payment schemes and public investment in research and development, bbb can avoid up to 50 percent of natural land conversion and increase global real GDP in 2030 by \$50 billion to \$150 billion.
+payment schemes and public investment in research and development, bb can avoid up to 50 percent of natural land conversion and increase global real GDP in 2030 by \$50 billion to \$150 billion.
 The environmental and economic and fiscal dividend can be even broader if interventions extend beyond biodiversity and ecosystem services, representing opportunities for a wide range of "win-win" policy interventions for MoFs (figure 8).

 Still, measures to ensure an inclusive and equitable transition, and thus address political economy challenges between and within countries, are key to the success of such reform initiatives.
-Integrated ecosystem-economic modeling197 found that none of the policy reform scenarios analyzed resulted in improved conditions for landowners and laborers in most countries.
+Integrated ecosystem-economic modeling198 found that none of the policy reform scenarios analyzed resulted in improved conditions for landowners and laborers in most countries.
 Moreover, despite net global GDP gains, a small number of countries in the policy scenarios analyzed experienced a decline in real income, thus requiring compensation, which could be achieved, for example, through ecological fiscal transfers from the Global North to the Global South.
 This scenario illustrates possible concerns of developing countries, whose action is critical to conserve globally significant ecosystems and curtail the global decline in biodiversity, but which may experience trade-offs.
 With regard to political economy within countries, empirical evidence reveals that concerns over potential impacts on competitiveness or distributional effects and the influence of vested interests or the political and social acceptability of reform may undermine efforts to implement environmental fiscal reform.
-There is scarce empirical evidence suggesting that environmental regulation reduces competitiveness and social equity outcomes, if it is implemented as an integrated policy solution, in a targeted and non-distorting way.198 carbon payment scheme (via a global pool approach); (iv) increase in public spending on agricultural R&D (Johnson et al (2021)).
+There is scarce empirical evidence suggesting that environmental regulation reduces competitiveness and social equity outcomes, if it is implemented as an integrated policy solution, in a targeted and non-distorting way.199 bbb The policies analyzed (individually and in combination) are (i) the provision of decoupled support to farmers (by substituting agricultural subsidies linked to production with lump sum transfers to landowners); (ii) the establishment of domestic forest carbon payment schemes (compensating to landowners via increases in land subsidies); (iii) the establishment of a global forest carbon payment scheme (via a global pool approach); (iv) increase in public spending on agricultural R&D (Johnson et al (2021)).